 Our supply chains

 Quilter’s supply chain provides a wide range of products and services.
 These range from professional advice and business services to more operational services such as cleaning, catering and facilities support.
-As we aim to operate in an ethical manner, we expect the same of our suppliers.
+We aim to operate in an ethical manner and we expect the same of our suppliers.

-Our central supplier management process takes a risk based approach and includes a risk assessment of new suppliers based on the nature and value of the product or service being procured.
+We have aligned and standardised the procurement processes of all Quilter operating companies to our central third party risk management process.
+This has enabled us to include modern slavery due diligence uniformly across the Group.
+Our central supplier management process takes a risk-based approach and includes a risk assessment of new suppliers based on the nature and value of the product or service being procured.
 As part of the vetting process, we require suppliers, in certain sectors or delivering certain services, to confirm that they have policies and training in place or follow standards designed to avoid slavery.

-Our standard template supplier contracts, used centrally, include express obligations to comply with applicable laws and a clause specifically requiring compliance with the Modern Slavery Act.
-Where existing contracts relating to the supply of products or services are deemed to be at higher risk of modern slavery reach renewal, as part of the renewal process we will require the supplier to confirm its compliance with the Act.
+Our standard template supplier contracts, include express obligations to comply with applicable laws and a clause specifically requiring compliance with the Modern Slavery Act.
+Where existing contracts relating to the supply of products or services are deemed to be at higher risk of modern slavery, as part of the renewal process we will require the supplier to confirm its compliance with the Act.

 Steps taken to date